averageflamethrowerguy/cs69/leader_follower/README.md

-# simple_shapes ROS package
+# leader_follower ROS package
-This ROS package drives the robot in a pattern corresponding to a regular polygon, with specified number of sides and side length.
+This ROS package corresponds to PA3.
+It has a leader robot that controls some number of followers, and greedily assigns them to visit points.

 ## Requirements
 - ROS -- tested on Melodic, but other versions may work.

 ## Configuration
-The number of sides, side length, and rotation direction are all determined by the launch file
+The number of robots and their locations are determined by `robot_group.launch`.
+The positions to visit are determined by `./nodes/waypoint_broadcaster`

 ## Build
 Once cloned in a ROS workspace, e.g., `ros_workspace/src/`, run the following commands to build it: